What is a Family Office?

 Single-family offices are in most cases established by families with an overall wealth of at least four hundred million US dollars, or wealth which is very complex, for example comprising several operational businesses owned by the family.
 We do not believe there is such a thing as a set minimum, but in our opinion your wealth should generally be significantly more than two hundred million US dollars before you consider setting up your own single-family office.

-Our intermediary services
+Our advisory services

 Do not hesitate to contact us with any questions you have with respect to what family offices actually are, what they can add to you and your family, the pitfalls of selecting one and as of which amount of wealth a departure from standard wealth management services starts to make sense.